LucHermitte/local_vimrc/README.md

 The aim of `local_vimrc`is to apply settings on files from a same project.

 A project is defined by a root directory: everything under the root diretory belongs to the project.
+No need to register every single file in the project, they all belong.

 ## Purpose